Wintu: Culture

-The number of bands within the Northern Wintu is sometimes contested among both tribal members as well as anthropologists, but they are generally seen to be 8 to 11, those bands being: Daupom/Stillwater, El pom/Kewsick, Nomtipom/Upper Sacramento River, Winnemem/McCloud River, Nomsus/Upper Trinity River, Klabalpom/French Gulch, Daumuq/Cottonwood Creek, Norelmuq/Hayfork, Puimem/Lower Pit River, Daunom/Bald Hills, and Waymuq/Mt.
+The number of bands within the Northern Wintu is debated among tribal members and anthropologists, but most recognize 8 to 11 bands: Daupom/Stillwater, El pom/Kewsick, Nomtipom/Upper Sacramento River, Winnemem/McCloud River, Nomsus/Upper Trinity River, Klabalpom/French Gulch, Daumuq/Cottonwood Creek, Norelmuq/Hayfork, Puimem/Lower Pit River, Daunom/Bald Hills, and Waymuq/Mt.
 Shasta.
-The last group, the Waymuq, are recorded to be a transitional unit in both culture, language, and society between the Wintu-speaking peoples and the Shastan-speakers.
-The Waymuq are also seen to be the same group that have been recorded under the name Okwanuchu (meaning "Distant people" in the Shasta language) by some anthropologists and linguists.
-They are said to have occupied the region north of Salt and Nosoni Creek and extending northwards to the southern base of Mt.
-Shasta, with some major villages situated in Dunsmuir, Sisson (now known as Mt.
-Shasta City), and Sulanharas Creek.
-One anthropologist, C. Hart Merriam, also recorded a group of Northern Wintu people who lived along the South Fork of the Trinity River under the Athabaskan name "Ni-i-che".
-They were said to have been close to the Norelmuq in terms of both language and culture, but it is unclear whether they were one of the same with the aforementioned band.
+The Waymuq form a transitional group in culture, language, and society between Wintu-speaking peoples and Shastan-speakers.
+Some anthropologists and linguists have called the same group the Okwanuchu (from the Shasta word for "distant people").
+The Waymuq lived north of Salt and Nosoni Creek, extending to the southern base of Mt.
+Shasta, with major villages in what is now Dunsmuir, Mt.
+Shasta City (formerly Sisson), and along Sulanharas Creek.
+The anthropologist C. Hart Merriam also noted a Northern Wintu group along the South Fork of the Trinity River under the Athabaskan name "Ni-i-che."
+This group was culturally and linguistically close to the Norelmuq, though it is unclear whether they were a separate band.